HenrikJoreteg/wildemitter/README.md

 "*" handler called { '0': 'test', '1': 'apple' }
 "te*" handler called { '0': 'test', '1': 'apple' }
 */

+// grouped handlers example, we'll create another fruit var orange = new Fruit('orange');

+// In this case "today" is the name of the group.
+// here we'll bind some handlers that all pass 'today'
+// as the group name
+orange.on('test', 'today', someHandler);
+orange.on('someOtherEvent', 'today', someHandler);
+orange.on('*', 'today', someHandler);

+// we can now unbind all three of those handlers like this orange.releaseGroup('today');
 ```

+## Testing
+You can run the tests with `nodeunit` by running: `nodeunit test.js`

 ##License
 MIT